simonmichael/hledger/hledger/hledger.m4.md

 `_generated-transaction:~ PERIODICEXPR`.

 Periodic transactions are generated within some forecast period.
-By default, this
+This begins on:
+- the start date supplied to the `--forecast` argument, if present

-- begins on the later of
+- otherwise, the later of
   - the report start date if specified with -b/-p/date:
-  - the day after the latest normal (non-periodic) transaction in the journal, or today if there are no normal transactions.
+  - the day after the latest normal (non-periodic) transaction in the journal, if any
+- otherwise today.
+It ends on:
+- the end date supplied to the `--forecast` argument, if present

-- ends on the report end date if specified with -e/-p/date:, or 6 months (180 days) from today.
+- otherwise the report end date if specified with -e/-p/date:
+- otherwise 180 days (6 months) from today.

 This means that periodic transactions will begin only after the latest recorded transaction.
 And a recorded transaction dated in the future can